 Unfortunately, what they're eating is our food — especially foods that are high in protein, like meats, poultry, fish, eggs and dairy products.

 To be sure, some of them will go for low-protein foods like fruits and vegetables, but those ones are a lot slower.
-Which is why an onion or a peach left on your kitchen counter for a couple of days would still be safe to eat, while a steak clearly would not.
+Which is why an apple left on your kitchen counter for a couple of days would still be safe to eat, while a steak clearly would not.

 Spoiled Food Vs. Hazardous FoodIt's important to note that spoiled food isn't necessarily dangerous food.
 For one thing, most people won't eat food that smells bad, looks slimy or whatever.
 And you can't get food poisoning from something you didn't eat.